Gregory Paul -- Orangeburg

+Visitation will be held from 3 to 7 p.m.
+Sunday, March 7.

-The family will receive friends from 4 to 7 p.m. daily at the residence of his mother, Carol Paul, 3159 Hill St., Orangeburg.
+The family will receive friends at the residence of his mother, Carol Paul, 3159 Hill St., Orangeburg, from 4 to 7 p.m. daily.
 Friends may also call Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.